mguiagous/oci-blog-fast-tracking-apcertif/README.md

 icmp_test_from_vm3 = false
 ```

-### 7. Number of time ping is executed
+### 7. Number of times ping is executed
-This represents the number of time the ICMP Echo Ping will be executed (e.g., 3 or 5 pings) for basic testing purposes.
+This represents the number of times the ICMP Echo Ping will be executed (e.g., 3 or 5 pings) for basic testing purposes.

 ```
 icmp_ping_count = "REPLACE_NUMBER_OF_PING_HERE"
 ```

 ## network.tf
-This code creates all networking resources including but not limited to: VCN, Internet Gateway, Route Tables, Network Security Groups and Security Lists, Public Subnets and Private Subnets.
+This code creates all networking resources including but not limited to VCN, Internet Gateway, Route Tables, Network Security Groups and Security Lists, Public Subnets, and Private Subnets.

 ## main.tf
-This is the main Terraform configuration file that specify the primary resource's definitions specially for the lab 4 - it launches three (3) VMs in public subnet and one (1) VM in the private subnet.
+This is the main Terraform configuration file that specifies the primary resource's definitions, especially for lab 4 - it launches three (3) VMs in the public subnet and one (1) VM in the private subnet.
 It also orchestrates the access testing using provisioners to locally or remotely execute the ICMP Echo ping tests.
-This can be modified by a more sophisticated tool like ansible or shell scripts (see ping_scripts.sh).
+This can be modified by a more sophisticated tool like Ansible or shell scripts (see ping_scripts.sh).

 ## variables.tf
-This file defines the input variables of the Terraform configurations witch values are specified in the `terraform.tfvars` file.
+This file defines the input variables of the Terraform configurations whose values are specified in the `terraform.tfvars` file.
 It provides a way to parameterize the Terraform scripts.
-The majority of the parameters will be set as a single strings, boolean or number that used to create resources on OCI.
+The majority of the parameters will be set as single strings, boolean, or numbers that are used to create resources on OCI.

-A map variable that represents OCI regions is used to define Display Names prefix.
-Make sure to update this map with full list of OCI regions identifiers mapped to the 3 letters abreviation for each region.
+A map variable that represents OCI regions is used to define the Display Names prefix.
+Make sure to update this map with a full list of OCI region identifiers mapped to the 3 letter abbreviation for each region.

 **Note:** If you want to use Oracle Ressource Manager (ORM) you need to edit the `variables.tf` and provide default values to be considered.